yxiaoping46/Reactive-Resume/README.md

 - You can track the number of views or downloads your public resume has received
 - Built with state-of-the-art (at the moment) and dependable technologies that's battle tested and peer reviewed by the open-source community on GitHub
 - **MIT License**, so do what you like with the code as long as you credit the original author
-- And yes, there’s a dark mode too 🌓
+- And yes, there's a dark mode too 🌓

 ## Built With